haskell-org/committee/proposals/0001-proposals.md

 [GHC Steering Committee]: https://github.com/ghc-proposals/ghc-proposals

+## Scope

+The proposal process applies for all areas that are under Haskell.org's purview.
+More information about what that includes can be found on the [Haskell.org committee page].

+[Haskell.org committee page]: https://www.haskell.org/haskell-org-committee/

+We don't want to introduce too much administrative overhead, so small changes, fixes and maintenance can be made to the website and infrastructure without a proposal.
+However, we will use proposals for anything else:

+ -  major and/or controversial changes
+ -  setting policy for anything Haskell.org is responsible
+ -  any other important decisions

+## Process

 The proposed process is fairly light:

 1. New proposals are created as pull requests with a single file, following